WARNING - We are still in the midst of a pet-overpopulation crisis!

 If you have found Kittens, be careful - just because you find kittens without a mother doesn't mean they don't have one.
 She could be off hunting for food, and if you catch a female, be sure she is not nursing.
 You might not have found the whole litter and then mom will move the others where they can't be found.

-See our Feral Cat page for details on what to do
+See our Feral Cat page for more info on what do if you find kittens.

 Kind to Nature (KTN) is a non-profit organization dedicated to helping and improving the quality of life of the birds and animals that share our urban neighborhoods, be they pets, strays, wild and/or injured birds or other wildlife, with special emphasis on increasing awareness and compassion for feral cats and reducing the pet overpopulation crisis in the Valley.